Cache backends

 var/cache/

 The directory where the cache files are stored.
-By default it is assumed that the directory is below TYPO3_DOCUMENT_ROOT.
-However, an absolute path can be selected, too.
-Every cache should be assigned its own directory, otherwise flushing of one cache would flush all other caches within the same directory as well.
+By default, it is assumed that the directory is below TYPO3_DOCUMENT_ROOT.
+However, an absolute path could be selected.
+Every cache should be assigned its own directory, otherwise flushing of one cache would flush all other caches in the same directory.

 Simple File Backend

 The simple file backend is the small brother of the file backend.
-In contrast to most other backends, it does not implement the TaggableInterface, so cache entries can not be tagged and flushed by tag.
-This improves the performance if cache entries do not need such tagging.
-The TYPO3 Core uses this backend for its central Core cache (that hold autoloader cache entries and other important cache entries).
+In contrast to most other backends, it does not implement the TaggableInterface, so cache entries cannot be tagged and flushed by tag.
+This improves performance if cache entries do not need such tagging.
+The TYPO3 Core uses this backend for its central Core cache (it holds autoloader cache entries and other important cache entries).
 The Core cache is usually flushed completely and does not need specific cache entry eviction.

 PDO Backend